 Q. I’ve heard of the Magisterium, but I don’t really know what it is.
 Who is on it?
 And what do they do?

 The Magisterium is simply another way of saying that Jesus Himself, by the power of the Holy Spirit, is still alive and active in this world.
-Specifically, the Magisterium refers to the way that Jesus is alive and active in our world regarding all our contemporary questions that come up in the area of faith and morality.
+Specifically, the Magisterium refers to the way that Jesus is alive and active in our world regarding all of our contemporary questions that come up in the areas of faith and morality.
 Jesus does answer the questions of evolution and creation that scientists bring up.
-Jesus does answer moral questions about civil unions, cloning, embryonic stem cell research and much more.
+Jesus does answer moral questions about civil unions, cloning, embryonic stem cell research, and much more.
 How does He do this?
 Through the pope and the bishops when they teach in union with the pope.

 The Catholic Church believes that when the pope, or the pope with the bishops, teaches something as true, it is indeed true.
-And if we want to be in union with Jesus we must believe it!
+And if we want to be in union with Jesus, we must believe it!
 This is a way of Jesus helping us each and every day to sort through the many difficult questions that arise in our modern world.
 And as we look to the future, I am quite certain that many other issues that have to do with faith and morality will arise.
-When these questions come up we will not have to answer them alone.
-Jesus gives us the pope and bishops to guide us into what is true.
-When we believe this, stay in union with them and let them guide us, we are, in fact, letting Jesus Himself guide us.
+When these questions come up, we will not have to answer them alone.
+Jesus gives us the pope and bishops to guide us to what is true.
+When we believe this, stay in union with them, and let them guide us, we are, in fact, letting Jesus Himself guide us.

 So the Magisterium is a wonderful gift from God!
 Just make sure you see this gift as one of the many ways Jesus Himself continues to be alive and active in our lives!